Economics of inhumanity: How the transatlantic slave trade shaped three continents

 As a result, the more the people were dehumanised, the more the victims themselves were stripped of their personal identity.

-It is important to remember that every one of the millions of victims were a real human being, who had hopes, dreams, challenges, families, and homes that were all stolen from them without any warning nor permission.
+It is important to remember that every one of the millions of victims was a real human being, who had hopes, dreams, challenges, families, and homes that were all stolen from them without any warning nor permission.

 For example, they were farmers, businessmen, soldiers, religious leaders, craftspeople, husbands, wives, fathers, mothers, sons, and daughters.